cake-archive/cakeup/README.md

 ### Example 1

 Install CoreCLR version of Cake 0.25.0.
-Also install version 1.1.7 of the dotnet SDK and bootstrap Cake.
+Also install version 1.1.7 of the .NET Core SDK and bootstrap Cake.

 ```
 > ./cakeup.exe --cake=0.25.0 --sdk=1.1.7 --coreclr --bootstrap